dokmic/chuangmi-camera-v5/docs/content/configuration/Configuring-Restartd.md

 It reads the /proc directory every n seconds and does a POSIX regexp on the process names.
 You can execute a script or a program if the process is or is not running.

-By default, if enabled the ntpd and the dropbear SSH daemon are both guarded using restartd.
+By default if enabled, the ntpd is guarded using restartd.
 You can enable the restartd service by settings `ENABLE_RESTARTD` to `1`.

 You can add your own services to restartd to automatically restart the services when they are killed due to out-of-memory issues or when something flaky is going on.